top of page

 Julie Seath

-In some ways, Love a Village began in my heart when I was a young girl.
-Back then I followed my father as he shared about the work of World Vision in churches and schools.
+In many ways, Love a Village began in my heart when I was a young girl as I followed my dad around, while he shared about the work of World Vision.
 I helped him with the movie reels - feeding the tape through the projector.
-I was captivated by the images of children like me.
-I remember their frail bodies, distended bellies, and the flies that swarmed around their faces.
+I remember being captivated by the images of children like me, yet so different from me.
+I was shocked and saddened by their frail limbs, distended bellies, and the flies that swarmed around their faces.
 My heart was broken as I looked into the eyes of those children and imagined their lives.
-God used those movies to turn my heart towards people who suffer on the margins.
+Those pictures impacted my heart towards loving people who suffer on the margins.

-As an adult, God has spoken to me through Bible verses that command that God's people care for the poor.
-I have been stirred to obey with faith that God will provide and that He can work through my life.
-And I LOVE doing it!
+As an adult, my childhood faith is what has personally led me to where I am in Malawi.
+I feel called to care for the poor of our world, by helping them voice their needs.
 Each time I visit Africa, my heart soars and I feel as high as the plane that carries me there!
-Living with and loving the desperately poor of Africa, while heartbreaking at times, is a glimpse of heaven for me.
+Living with and loving the desperately poor of Africa, while heartbreaking at times, has been an incredible learning journey for me of community and love.

-From the time I saw the children in my father's movies, I longed to go and meet them.
+From the time I saw the children in the films my father showed, I longed to go and meet them.
 In 2011, I finally got to fulfill that lifelong dream and set foot on African soil.
 I was bursting with joy and expectation.
 By the end of that visit, I knew my life could never be the same.

 Julie Seath